annotation/stam/extensions/stam-textvalidation/README.md

 ## Vocabulary

 This extension defines an annotation dataset with ID `https://w3id.org/stam/extensions/stam-textvalidation/`.
-In this set we define the following keys, using either one of them is *RECOMMENDED* by this extension:
+In this set we define the following keys, the use of `checksum` over `text` is *RECOMMENDED* by this extension:

+* ``checksum``: The SHA-1 checksum of the text of the annotation.
+We use SHA-1 because it is *fast* and *small enough* (40 bytes).
+It does not offer strong cryptographic security though.
 * ``text``: The exact text of the current annotation
 * ``delimiter``: The delimiter to use to concatenate text selections in case the current annotation has a complex selector.
 If this key is not supplied, concatenation *MUST* proceed without delimiter.
-* ``checksum``: The SHA-1 checksum of the text of the annotation.
-We use SHA-1 because it is *fast* and *small enough* (40 bytes).
-It does not offer strong cryptographic security though.

 The advantage of `text` over `checksum` is that it is directly interpretable and facilitates readability of a serialisation.
-However, for large texts the overhead may become a nuisance and a `checksum` may be more appropriate.
+For any other purposes, the overhead quickly becomes a nuisance and a `checksum` is appropriate, the latter is therefore *RECOMMENDED*.

 ## Functionality